jonathanfischer97/ionerdss/README.md

  (3) Under certain circumastances functions may break, if you find any issues let me know and if it is before my school starts I will try to fix it
    - Functions are especially prone to breaking if you have a multi species system or multiple files (histogram will work fine)
  (4) The docs, docstrings and actual code may be slightly out of sync.
-If you find any issues please let me know
+If you find any issues please let me know (5) A couple functions are in the folder, but not incorperated into the library (such as gag_reshape), and are currently unable to be used

 ### Install